FREQUENTLY ASKED QUESTIONS

 See Ferry Timetable for the ferry schedule.
 For questions, please call 086-8092447.

 There are four visitor moorings located just south of the east pier (main Heir Island pier) and they are available for a fee.
 For more information, contact the Harbour Master at +353 (0) 87 235 1485.

 4. Can I buy food and drinks on the island?

-Yes, every July and August, Fuzzy Duck Cafe is open from Thursday through Monday (10am to 6pm).
+Yes, every July and August, Fuzzy Duck Cafe (10am to 6pm) and Pizzheiria (2pm to 8pm; booking advised) are open from Thursday through Monday.
 During the other months of the year, please bring a picnic, your own food and refreshments, and come prepared for weather.

 5. What should I do about my rubbish?

 There are no rubbish bins on the island.
 Please bring your rubbish back home with you for recycling and disposal.
 We appreciate your efforts in helping us keep the island litter free.

 6. Where are the walks and beaches?

 See Walking Map for the trails and directions to the beaches.
 Heir Island is the perfect place to go walking.
 The scenery is beautiful and the country roads, or boreens, are safe and pretty much traffic free.

 7. What kind of wildlife will I see?